Updated

 Unlawful harassment can also be based on your immigration status, national origin, or ancestry.6

-Sexual harassment comes in two forms under California State law.
-These are:
+Sexual harassment comes in two forms under California State law:7

-“Quid pro quo” harassment is when supervisors demand sexual favors for a workplace benefit.8
+- “quid pro quo” harassment, which is when supervisors demand sexual favors for a workplace benefit.8

-A “hostile work environment” can also constitute sexual harassment.
+- “hostile work environment” harassment.
 You can bring this type of claim if:

 - you are the recipient of unwelcome advances, conduct or comments,